nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 ### Primitive Type
 - A type of data that represents a single value.
-- There are not objects as they do not contain Name-Value pairs.
+- These are not objects as they do not contain Name-Value pairs.
 - List of primitive data types:
   1. Undefined
     - ***undefined*** represents a lack of existence, you should not assign a variable to this.
   2. Null
     - ***null*** also represents a lack of existence, but you can set a variable to this.
   3. Boolean
     - ***boolean*** is either *true* or *false*
   4. Number
     - A ***number*** is a floating point number.
 There is only one type of floating type number inside JavaScript.
   5. String
      - A ***String*** is a sequence of characters, and single quotes and double quotes can both be used to contain strings.
     6. Symbol
       - A ***symbol*** is used in ES6